dami-caleb/Projects1/Network/IOT/Smart_Home/Readme.md

 * A home intruder detector that sounds an alarm if someone attempts to break into a guarded area.

 **Note:** **First download the powerpoint presentation at https://hshl.sciebo.de/s/wSpKQ4vEtA8GkZB to get started (it contains video demonatrations that can only be viewed if downloaded).
-Then view the code (i.e. the smart_home.ino file) in the smart_home directory**
+Then view the code (i.e. the smart_home.ino file) in the smart_home directory.**